castingclouds/circuit-breaker/README.md

   }
 }

-# Create a token in a workflow
+# Create a resource in a workflow
 mutation {
   createToken(input: {
     workflowId: "document_approval_v1"